UW-Hydro/VIC/docs/Documentation/Drivers/Image/ForcingData.md

 The forcing data must be chunked by calendar year, with each NetCDF file named by the year, e.g. `prefix.$year.nc`.

-Example output from `ncdump -h prefix.$year.nc` should look like this:
+Example output from `ncdump -h Stehekin_image_test.forcings_10days.1949` should look like this:

 ```
 netcdf Stehekin_image_test.forcings_10days.1949 {